eclipse-platform/eclipse.platform.ui/docs/IRC_FAQ.md

 If, for example, Content Assist works in your Java editor but not in your PHP editor, it could be a problem with your project's nature.
 See [How do I manually assign a project Nature or BuildCommand?](#How-do-I-manually-assign-a-project-Nature-or-BuildCommand.3F)

-### How to have a custom .php extension recognized by PDT (or .xml by the XML editor and other XML features, etc.)?

-Some people like to change the standard .php extension of their php files to something else (e.g. ArsTechnica does it with their .ars).

-If you do this, though, PDT probably won't recognize your php files (and many features including Syntax highlighting, Debugging, etc will be lost).
-In order to instruct Eclipse to treat your .xyz files as php content, you must go to:

-    Windows > Preferences > General > Content Types > Text > PHP Content Type

-and add *.xyz

-Note: you'll also have to instruct your http server that .xyz are php content.
-With an Apache server, one way to do this is to add a configuration directive like "AddType application/x-httpd-php .xyz".

 ### How do I manually assign a project Nature or BuildCommand?